 This course will be delivered using a hybrid (50% in-person and 50% asynchronous) format.
 The asynchronous portion of the course will be delivered via the Blackboard learning management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard course site using your Mason email name and email password.
+You will log in to the Blackboard course site using your Mason email name and password.
+Asynchronous assignments will be available on Monday (a.m.) of asynchronous weeks and will be due the following Sunday by midnight.